bnwolford/proxyPower/README.md

 ## Getting Started

-In order to download proxyPower you shoudl clone this repository. git clone https:://github.com/bnwolford/proxyPower.git cd proxyPower
+In order to download proxyPower you should clone this repository.

+    git clone https:://github.com/bnwolford/proxyPower.git
+    cd proxyPower

 ## Support